Jewellery Quarter: Education

-Abbey College Birmingham is a college based in buildings overlooking St Paul's Square.
-Opened in October 1994, it is an independent college with approximately 140 pupils aged 14–19.
+Abbey College Birmingham is housed in buildings overlooking St Paul's Square.
+Opened in October 1994, it is an independent school with approximately 140 pupils aged 14–19.
 It is part of the Alpha Plus Group.

-University College Birmingham own land on Legge Lane and commissioned Glancy Nicholls Architects in 2006 to design a new campus for the site.
+University College Birmingham owns land on Legge Lane and in 2006 commissioned Glancy Nicholls Architects to design a new campus for the site.
 The £15 million project was due to be submitted for planning permission in Spring 2007, although no planning application has been submitted.
 The design consisted of a four-storey building with 75000 sqft of space.
-Part of the site includes the remaining gable end of St Paul's School which was completed in 1869 to a design by J. A. Chatwin.
+Part of the site includes the remaining gable end of St Paul's School, which was completed in 1869 to a design by J. A. Chatwin.

-The former City of Birmingham Fire Brigade station on Albion Street which was built between 1909 and 1910 to a design by T. G. Price, has been converted into a private children's day nursery.
+The former City of Birmingham Fire Brigade station on Albion Street, built between 1909 and 1910 to a design by T. G. Price, has been converted into a private children's day nursery.

 Birmingham Music School – a Yamaha Music Point exists within Branston Court.
-Its presence heightens the growing music scene within the Jewellery Quarter and Hockley areas.
+Its presence heightens the growing music scene in the Jewellery Quarter and Hockley.

-Parking in the Jewellery Quarter is predominantly pay and display and permit holders bays.
-There are a variety of cheaper off-road options at around 50p per hour.
+Parking in the Jewellery Quarter is predominantly pay-and-display and permit-holders’ bays.
+There is a variety of cheaper off-road options at around 50p per hour.
 There are also some free parking spaces on the side streets.
 Free bays are marked by a white P in a blue square on a nearby sign.